FIWARE/tutorials.NGSI-LD/docs/iot-agent-json.md

 # Why are multiple IoT Agents needed?

-> "Ils en conclurent que la syntaxe est une fantaisie et la grammaire une illusion."
+> "Agriculture is the foundation of all other arts."
 >
-> — Gustave Flaubert (Bouvard and Pecuchet)
+> — Cyrus the Great

 As defined previously, an IoT Agent is a component that lets a group of devices sends their data to and be managed from a Context Broker using their own native protocols.
 Every IoT Agent is defined for a single payload format, although they